IEEE-NITK/Low-Light-Image-Enhancement-Using-MIRNet/README.md

 tf_lite_convert.ipynb - Code to convert tf code to tf_lite

+## Introduction
+Recently CNNs(Convolutional Neural Networks) have played a key role in various image processing tasks.Existing CNN-based methods typically operate either on full-resolution or on progressively low-resolution representations.In the former case, spatially precise but contextually less robust results are achieved, while in the latter case, semantically reliable but spatially less accurate outputs are generated.
+MIRNet Architecture has been designed in such a manner that it achieve both the goals collectively: **Maintaining spatially precise high-resolution representations through the entire network and receive strong contextual information from low resolution representations.** We have adopted the MIRNet architecture for this project and have referred to a research paper for the same.

+## Technologies Used

 ## MIRNet Architecture
-Recently CNNs(Convolutional Neural Networks) have played a key role in various image processing tasks.Existing CNN-based methods typically operate either on full-resolution or on progressively low-resolution representations.In the former case, spatially precise but contextually less robust results are achieved, while in the latter case, semantically reliable but spatially less accurate outputs are generated.
-MIRNet Architecture has been designed in such a manner that it achieve both the goals collectively: **Maintaining spatially precise high-resolution representations through the entire network and receive strong contextual information from low resolution representations.**.
-We have adopted the MIRNet architecture for this project and have referred to the following research paper for the same:
+The core of the MIRNet Architecture is a multi-scale residual block containing several key elements:
+(a) parallel multi-resolution convolution streams for extracting multi-scale features.
+(b) information exchange across the multi-resolution streams.
+(c) spatial and channel attention mechanisms for capturing contextual information.
+(d) attention based multi-scale feature aggregation.

+## References

+## Project Mentors:

+## Project Mentees: